Cost of Living in Liverpool: Utility Bills & Rent

 So, you’ve decided that living in Liverpool is the thing for you.
 Congratulations, you’ve made a wise choice.
-This UK city has a lot to offer in every area including cultural, historical, in terms of job options and so much more.
-But there is always the question that haunts every person looking to start his life in a new place: How much will it cost me?
+Liverpool has a lot to offer in every area, including cultural, historical, job options, and so much more.
+Is Liverpool expensive to live in?

-We get it – researching house prices and thinking about where exactly to move to can be quite stressful, which is why we’ve created this handy guide.
+We get it – researching house prices, rent offers, water rates, etc. and thinking about where exactly to move to can be quite stressful, which is why we’ve created this handy guide.

 No matter if you:

-The most popular career paths are the ones in:
+The most popular career paths are the ones in the:

-Like with any other city in the world, the apartment rents in Liverpool are based on factors like the number of rooms and most importantly – the location.
-Of course, there are also cheaper alternatives like renting a property in the outskirts of the metropolitan.
+Like with any other city in the world, the apartment rents in Liverpool are based on factors like the number of rooms and, most importantly – the location.
+Of course, there are also cheaper alternatives, like renting a property on the outskirts of the metropolitan.
 However, if you are contemplating moving to the urban part of Liverpool, don’t forget about the transportation costs.

 Now that we’ve covered these basic facts, here is the cost of renting an apartment in Liverpool:

-If you have decided to finally settle down and are looking for a home to invest in, buying one in Liverpool right now is a very good idea.
-The house prices in Liverpool have dropped significantly in the last year and properties are selling like hotcakes.
+If you have finally settled down and are looking for a home to invest in, buying one in Liverpool right now is a very good idea.
+The house prices in Liverpool have dropped significantly in the last year, and properties are selling like hotcakes.
 You probably want an exact number, right?
 Drum roll, please.
-The average house price in Liverpool is…
+The average house price in Liverpool is… £170,466!

-The money you are going to spend on utility bills highly depends on how many people are living in the house/flat and their habits.
-If you love cooking and you spend more time around your oven, then you’ll have a higher electrical bill, for example.
-If we are talking in numbers, your basic utility bills that include, water, electricity, gas and waste for an 85 sq-m2 property will be around £150.
+The money you will spend on utility bills highly depends on how many people live in the house/flat and their habits.
+If you love cooking and spend more time around your oven, you’ll have a higher electrical bill, for example.
+If we are talking in numbers, your basic utility bills that include water, electricity, gas and waste for an 85 sq-m2 property will be around £150.